 Instead, try to be more compassionate.
 It’s important to remember that there’s no such thing as perfection.

 We live under the impression that in order for something to be divine it has to be perfect.
 We are mistaken.
 In fact, the exact opposite is true.
 To be divine is to be whole and to be whole is to be everything: the positive and the negative, the good and the bad, the holy man and the devil.
 When we take the time to discover our shadow and its gifts we will understand what Jung meant by, “The gold is in the dark.”
 Each of us needs to find that gold in order to reunite with our sacred self.

-Embrace your shadow.
-Let the dark coexist with the light because this is what makes us whole.
-This is what makes us authentic.
-This is what makes us human.
+Try to embrace your shadow, letting the so-called negative parts coexist with the more desirable ones because that’s what makes us whole.
+This is what makes us authentic, makes us human.

 It’s natural to have parts of your personality that you keep hidden — even from yourself.

 By exploring these personality traits and acknowledging their existence, you may be able to develop a more complete sense of self-awareness.